oasis-tcs/sarif-spec/EditorsReports/Editor's report 2018-11-28.md

         I added this change to the "schema changes" document so that Michael will fix it when he updates the schema with the changes for TC <span>#</span>28.

+    1. [Issue #290](https://github.com/oasis-tcs/sarif-spec/issues/290): "Add registered trademarks as appropriate"

+        Microsoft Windows &reg;, Linux &reg;, and Unix &reg; are all registered trademarks.
+Mark them as such in the text.

 1. The formal spec language for the following issues was made available for review on the specified dates, and we will move their adoption in today's meeting:

     1. [Issue #186](https://github.com/oasis-tcs/sarif-spec/issues/186): "Ensure spec conforms to philosophy around not specifying result mgmt. behavior" -- made available on November 18th, 2018.